paul-bokelman/socialize/README.md

    - In order to properly align icon create a 20x20 pixel box and align 10-12px wide icon in the center both vertically and horizontally.
    - Icons must be between 10-12 pixels.
    - Icons must be white (#fff).
-   - Strip all properties except for `path`.
+   - Strip all svg properties except for `path`.
 3. Import and add your icon to the `i` object in `/assets/server/icons/index.ts`.
 4. Navigate to `pages/api/badge/[ico].ts` and add your icon to the switch statement with the desired background color.
 5. Create a pull request and wait for review!